 James, who lives in a community residence, just received a retroactive Social Security award because of his father's work record.

 The NYSARC Community Trust I is for individuals with a disability who receive a sum of money.
-This trust allows the individual to maintain eligibility for certain public benefits while transferring the lump sum into a trust to be used for his or her benefit for expenses such as customized equipment or other life-enhancing needs.
+This trust allows the individual to maintain eligibility for certain public benefits while transferring those funds into a trust to be used for his or her benefit for expenses such as customized equipment or other life-enhancing needs.

 Andrew agreed to be the trustee of the supplemental needs trust set up by his parents for his brother who has autism.
 However, he ultimately found the job to be too much for him.